cucapra/turnt/README.md

 Each environment can have the full complement of configuration options described above: for example, `command`, `output`, and `return_code`.
 When you run `turnt` on some files, it will run all the environments on all the files.
+There is also a Boolean `default` flag to turn off an environment by default; that way, you can only use it by asking for it with the `-e` flag (see below).

 This example is a differential testing setup because both environments share the same (default) snapshot file: a test `foo.t` will look for its stdout snapshot in `foo.out`.